Mutation Analysis for Cyber-Physical Systems: Scalable Solutions and Results in the Space Domain: Space Software Mutation Analysis Pipeline

 \section{Space Software Mutation Analysis Pipeline}

 Figure~\ref{fig:approach} provides an overview of the mutation analysis process that we propose, \APPR, based on the discussions and decisions in the previous section.
-Its goal is to propose a comprehensive solution for making mutation analysis applicable in industrial cyber-physical systems.
-We describe each step in the following paragraphs.
+Its goal is to propose a comprehensive solution for making mutation analysis applicable to embedded software in industrial cyber-physical systems. \JMR{3.4}{The ultimate goal of \APPR is to assess the effectiveness of test suites with respect to detecting violations of functional requirements.}